SUKstudent/Month_2_Data_Analytics/README.md

 - Calculated the Cohort Month for each customer.
 - Prepared the processed dataset for retention analysis.
 - Saved the cohort dataset for Week 2.

+## Week 2
+### Day 8
+- Identified the first purchase month of each customer.
+- Created the Cohort Month for every customer.
+- Merged the Cohort Month into the orders dataset.